 I began to talk about it, mostly with friends and in online groups.
 I knew I had to be brave and talk about this issue as much as I could.

-In the fall of 2016, there was an incident at a Phish show in Las Vegas where a man’s girlfriend was groped and it created a loud online discussion, as it should have.
+In the fall of 2016, there was an incident at a show in Las Vegas where someone was groped and it created a loud online discussion, as it should have.
 This prompted me to extend the conversation outside of my trusted circles.
 With a background in Psychology, human behavior fascinated me but I was also sick of people hurting others.

 The movement starts with awareness which will lead to changing behavior as well as protecting each other.
 Keep talking about this and look out for one another.
 This is a mission within the community, for the whole community, to better the community.

-We look forward to putting an end to sexual assaults and unwanted touching at concerts.
+We look forward to putting an end to sexual assaults and unwanted touching at events.

 Ashley Driscoll, Founder